There's nothing quite like a football Classic -- note the capital "C." Except perhaps the next one.

 And, while it helps to be alumni, it's hardly a requirement.
 The sense of community is palpable, with attendance from the surrounding community, alumni, fans and other HBCU alumni.
 It's a social gathering.
 Respect.

 The games can be found all over because graduates of these schools are flung far and wide; for some, a Classic near them is the closest taste of their college life.
 The Chicago Classic featured opponents nowhere near home: Clark-Atlanta University (Georgia) vs. Central State University (Ohio).
 There are websites devoted to the subject.
-And all-star host Steve Harvey has partnered with the grandmother of them all, the Turkey Day Classic, for this year's showdown in Montgomery, Ala.
+The grandmother of them all, the Turkey Day Classic, will pit two old-school universities against each other: Alabama State University vs. Cheyney University, the oldest HBCU, at 2 p.m. at ASU Stadium in Montgomery, Ala.

 This is a big deal.